northpolesec/santa/docs/deployment/migration.md

 - MDM (Mobile Device Management)
     - If you do not use an MDM jump to
 [Installing NPS Santa](#2-install-nps-santa)
-- NPS Santa installer package
+- A method to deploy the NPS Santa installer package

 ## Migration Steps